Gabinou/mace/README.md

     - No weird syntax to create.
     - No bespoke parser to implement: C compilers already exist!
 - Using C to build C gets you free lunches!
+    - Same skills needed to write and run `hello_world.c` for `mace` usage.
+        - Learn C syntax.
+        - Write a C file.
-    - C syntax is widely known.
+        - Compile a C file.
-    - If you know how to compile one C file, you can use `mace`.
+        - Run resulting executable.

 ## Limitations
 - Tested on Linux only.